 I made this recipe with the following modifications, and they turned out so great!
 The whole thing got wiped out and got a lot appreciation from my guests.
 Great Recipe!!!!

 I added lemon juice, chili powder, cornstarch, doubled up the ginger, and added a pinch of baking powder.
 For the delicious sauce, I added more sriracha for I like it spicier.
 I could totally eat the sauce by itself.
-This is such a simple and irresistible recipe with an added bonus of being healthy too.
+This is such a simple and irresistible recipe.
 Thank you, Nicole!!

 Sorry I meant, Thank you Renee!